BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py CreateSchema -i Complete_Genomes --cpu 15 -o schema_seed --ptf PAO1.trn
 ```

 The above command uses 15 CPU and creates a preliminary scheme (wgMLST) in the schema_seed folder using the trained product folder PAO1.trn that was generated using the reference genome PAO1 (GCF_000006765.1) and 141 complete genome sequences.
 The wgMLST scheme generated contained 13588 *loci* based on the 141 complete genomes.
-At this point the scheme is defined as a set of candidate *loci*, each containing a single allele.

 Due to the size of the file schema_seed it was not possible to upload it on GitHub, but a link to access the file schema_seed is available at: (https://drive.google.com/open?id=1WpsmbMC0awZ7BH8lazoiv-t56A2xnMIO).